Angiecore/Pewlett-Hackard-Analysis/README.md

 -Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-From the retiring population there are 1549 senior employees that are candidates for the mentorship eligibility program which is not enough to cover the positions.
+From the retiring group, there are 1549 employees that are candidates for the mentorship eligibility program which is not enough to start the process.